 Alluding to the fictional character Guan Yu (關羽), the nickname “man with a beautiful beard” (美髯公; mei5 jim4 gung1) perfectly illustrates the dense, thick strands of aerial roots hanging down from the crown of this famous banyan tree in Wong Tai Sin.
 An old citizen in the neighbourhood, the tree has been looking over the Wong Tai Sin district for over a century.

 Even though the tree was found to have fungal problems some years ago, it has been recovering and looking as healthy and strong as it once was—in fact, it may even be stronger than before, since experts noticed in 2018 that the tree has grown 40 centimetres in diameter!

-Despite being one of the oldest trees in the city, the cassia javanica on the grounds of The Murray hotel in Central blossoms in early summer every year without fail.
+Despite being one of the oldest trees in the city, the cassia javanica on the grounds of The Murray hotel in Central blossoms around spring or early summer every year without fail.
 The juxtaposition of green-leaved branches adorned with light pink and white sakura-esque blooms paired with the hotel’s aesthetically pleasing architecture have made the hundred-year-old tree a social media check-in hotspot every summer.
-Taking pride in the pink emblem, The Murray even held a two-day art bazaar celebrating the tree’s blooming period this past spring.
+Taking pride in the pink emblem, The Murray holds annual events celebrating the tree’s blooming period.